-The Lost City trek in Colombia is a relatively well-kept secret in South America.
+The Lost City trek in Colombia is a relatively well-kept secret.
 To give some idea, Peru’s Inca Trail attracts almost 20 times more visitors a year (and the ruins themselves well over a hundred times more).
-What makes the Lost City trek so appealing is that while you do meet other hikers, it lacks the continuous conga line of backpackers found on some other trails.
+While you do meet other hikers on the Lost City trek, it lacks the continuous conga line of backpackers found on some other trails in South America.

 The trek is rated moderate to difficult, and some fitness is definitely required.
 In the wet season the mud and humidity can apparently be a nightmare, but all I have to worry about in this time of year was a crazy amount of sand and dust in some places.

 The trail runs almost continuously along a river, and when you’re all sweaty and hot it’s a joy to jump into the cold mountain water.

 The river provides frequent relief from the heat.
 We went for a dip multiple times a day.

 Going back to basics

 It’s nice having to go back to basics for a while.
 We washed our clothes and ourselves in the river, and slept in hammocks or basic bunks underneath only a corrugated roof.
 There’s no electricity so dinner is served by candlelight, and my sleeping cycle quickly synced up with the natural light (I usually went to bed around 9 and woke up at 5).